+Fail Val #1

-Fail Val #1Sets the output failure value for lout#1.
+Sets the output failure value for lout#1.
 When Fail Out above is set to ON, this function sets value of the current loop under a FAIL condition.
 The output may be forced to any current value between 4-20 mA.

 Press ENTER to initiate user entry mode, and the entire value will flash.
 Use the UP arrow key to modify desired value; selections are between 4mA, and 20mA.
 Press ENTER to store the new value.

+Fail Out #2

+This function sets the fail-mode of current loop output #2 under a FAIL condition.
+The settings and operation are identical to Fail Out for output #1.

+Fail Val #2

-- Fail Out #2This function sets the fail-mode of current loop output #2 under a FAIL condition.
-The settings and operation are identical to Fail Out for output #1. - Fail Val #2This function sets the value of current loop output #2 under a FAIL condition.
-The settings and operation are identical to Fail Out for output #1. - Fail Out #3 OPTIONAL.
+This function sets the value of current loop output #2 under a FAIL condition.
+The settings and operation are identical to Fail Out for output #1.

+Fail Out #3

+OPTIONAL.
 This function sets the fail-mode of current loop output #3 under a FAIL condition.
-The settings and operation are identical to Fail Out for output #1. - Fail Val #3 OPTIONAL.
+The settings and operation are identical to Fail Out for output #1.

+Fail Val #3

+OPTIONAL.
 This function sets the value of current loop output #3 under a FAIL condition.
+The settings and operation are identical to Fail Out for output #1.

+Backlight

-The settings and operation are identical to Fail Out for output #1. - Backlight This function has three options.
-ON On all the time, OFF Off all the time, AL Alarm (Default).
-This function flashes the backlight on and off whenever the Fail icon is displayed. - Failsafe This function allows the user to set the optional system relays to a failsafe condition.
+This function has three options.
+ON - On all the time, OFF - Off all the time, AL - Alarm (Default).
+This function flashes the backlight on and off whenever the Fail icon is displayed.

+Failsafe

+This function allows for setting system relays to a failsafe condition.
 In a failsafe condition, the relay logic is reversed so that the relay is electrically energized in a normal operating state.
-By doing this, the relay will not only change state when, for example, a chlorine limit is exceeded, but also when power is lost to the controller.
+By doing this, the relay will change state when either the setpoint is exceeded or power is lost.